This text is translated into Russian by google automatic human level neural machine.

 The election of the head of the region that ended (in the Khabarovsk Territory) and rapidly approaching (in Primorye) makes you wonder what happened and what happened?
 Numerous articles appeared in the federal press that “explain” the wrong voting of the Far Eastern people from one position or another.
 There are many options: the initial paternalism of the region’s population, the concept of one’s own exclusiveness, external influence, bad governors.
 One can agree with some provisions, some can only be regretted by the time spent on reading them.
 But the main thing, in my opinion, is that today it is not necessary to speak about why people of two Far Eastern subjects of the federation voted this way or how (the event has already happened), and what follows from this?
 Let's try to think together.

-The heads of regional administrations of the outgoing era of “verticalization” of the whole country were minimally oriented (and oriented) towards communication with the population of the territories they headed.
-The reason is obvious: the preservation of the situation and the subsequent career of the governor, especially the Far Eastern governor, were minimally dependent on how they are treated “on the ground”.
-Much more important was his position in the metropolitan corridors of power, a clear (and on time) execution of orders from above, regardless of how they corresponded to the interests of the territory.
-Restive or dull regional leaders gradually disappeared from the scene.
-And by now they are almost gone.
+The heads of regional administrations of the outgoing epoch of “verticalization” of the entire country were guided (and are guided) to a minimum extent by communication with the population of the territories they lead.
+The reason is obvious: the preservation of the position and the further career of the governor, especially the Far Eastern governor, depended to a minimum on how he was treated “locally”.
+Much more important was his position in the capital's corridors of power, clear (and on time) execution of orders from above, regardless of how they corresponded to the interests of the territory.
+Obstinate or reluctant regional leaders have gradually disappeared from the scene.
+And by now they are practically gone.

 Unlike the 90's governors, who were masters of their territories, the new governors were intermediate-level federal officials (slightly higher than the head of the ministry’s department, lower than the deputy minister, and somewhere also the head of the influential federal structure).
 Its real functions included only the distribution of part of the transfers going to the region from the federal budget, control over the regional “social sphere”.
 Yes, actually, that's all.
 That is why so often in this position turned out to be "effective managers" who do not know how to manage, but quite cope with the administration of the allocated funds.